Embedded C++ Tutorial: Object Pool Pattern

 Introduction

-Memory allocation is a common necessity that we cannot avoid discussing.
-Any object whose lifetime we need to manage manually—whether you call it a struct or a variable—requires heap memory allocation.
-Although there might not be a strict division on an MCU (Microcontroller Unit), we definitely need some persistently allocated objects.
+Memory allocation is an inevitable topic we cannot avoid.
+Any object whose lifetime we must manage manually—whether you call it a struct or a variable—requires heap allocation.
+Although the boundary on an MCU might not be strictly defined, we inevitably need some persistently allocated objects.

-In desktop applications, we typically use new/delete (which wrap malloc/free under the hood) for memory allocation.
-However, on a typical MCU, new/delete easily lead to memory fragmentation, along with non-deterministic latency and an unacceptable risk of failure on some platforms.
+On host machines, we typically use new/delete (which wrap malloc/free underneath) for memory allocation.
+However, on general MCUs, new/delete can easily lead to memory fragmentation, non-deterministic latency, and unacceptable failure risks on certain platforms.

-These real-time constraints make it difficult for us to freely and frequently use new/delete or malloc/free as we would in desktop applications.
+These real-time constraints make it difficult for us to freely and frequently use new/delete or malloc/free as we would on a host system.

-Here, the Object Pool pattern serves as a common and practical solution: we allocate a group of objects (or memory blocks) upfront, borrow objects from the pool at runtime, and return them when done.
-This achieves deterministic memory usage and low-latency allocation/deallocation.
+Here, the Object Pool serves as a common and practical pattern: we pre-allocate a group of objects (or memory blocks), and at runtime, we borrow objects from the pool and return them when done.
+This achieves deterministic memory usage and low-latency allocation/reclamation.

 When to Use an Object Pool

-An object pool can be viewed as an aggregate of several objects.
-Because embedded scenarios are fixed, we can generally estimate the object size and quantity (or at least establish an upper bound).
-This pattern fits best when objects are allocated frequently and require deterministic latency (such as network packet buffers, task objects, or driver contexts).
-The system cannot tolerate runtime memory fragmentation (e.g., long-running devices, unattended systems).
+We can view an object pool as an aggregate of a fixed number of objects.
+Since embedded scenarios are often fixed, we can usually estimate (or set an upper limit on) object size and quantity.
+Furthermore, object allocation is frequent and requires deterministic latency (e.g., network packet buffers, task objects, or driver contexts).
+The system cannot tolerate runtime memory fragmentation (for long-running devices or unattended systems).

-For more complex scenarios—such as when object sizes and maximum concurrency cannot be estimated in advance, or when elastic scaling is required—an object pool might not be appropriate.
+For more complex scenarios—such as when object size and maximum concurrency cannot be estimated in advance, or when elastic scaling is required—an object pool may not be suitable.

 API Design